jpf905/Reference-Sheets/Pandas: Attributes and Methods.md

 **.query()**\
 Used to filter out dataframe per our conditions or requirements.

+**.index()**\
+Locates a row at the index position.

 **.set_index()**\
 Sets any column as the index of the dataframe

 **.duplicated()**\
 Finds all the duplicated rows in the dataset.

+**.dropna()**\
+Drops every row that includes at least one NA entry.
+Be careful with this function because if there is any missing information in any of the columns for a given row, the entire row will be dropped.

 **.drop_duplicates()**\
 Drops the duplicate values in the dataset.